dermotduffy/frigate-hass-card/README.md

 ### Getting from a snapshot to a clip

-Clicking on a snapshot will take the user to the clip associated with the snapshot (if any).
+Clicking on a snapshot will take the user to a clip that was taken at the ~same time as the snapshot (if any).

 ### Getting event details